Dry vs. Dehydrated Skin: Understanding the Difference for Healthier, Happier Skin

 Dry skin is a skin type, meaning it is your natural state of being.
 Our skin type often changes throughout our lives as our hormones change, we age and other factors come into play that affect our bodies.
 Dry skin occurs when your skin produces less oil (sebum) than usual, leaving it vulnerable to tightness, roughness, or flakiness.
 Dry skin may reveal fine lines more prominently and often looks dull, especially during seasonal shifts.

-Caring for dry skin is about replenishing oils and supporting the skin barrier.
-Plant oils, rich creams, and gentle exfoliation work in harmony to restore moisture levels, leaving your skin resilient and nourished.
+Caring for dry skin is about replenishing oils, supporting the skin barrier and locking in moisture.
+Plant oils, rich creams, balms and regular, gentle exfoliation work in harmony to restore moisture levels, leaving your skin resilient and nourished.

 What Is Dehydrated Skin?